GROOC = MOOC for groups

 Groups can onboard in two ways: As a “ready-made” group OR as individuals who form a group via a match-making platform that transcends geographic and social issue boundaries.
 Groups will collaborate in one of three ways:

-- “Ready-made” groups will collaborate on a self-selected and pre-determined social initiative
+- “Ready-made” groups will collaborate on their social initiative.

 Social Learning for Social Impact is grounded by the following core beliefs: